pgillich/kind-on-dev/README.md

 ### Flannel

+Flannel on Vagrant+kubeadm is deployed automatically.

-Flannel cannot be deployed, because a binary is missing on the nodes.
+Flannel cannot be deployed on KinD, because a binary is missing on the nodes.
 See more details:

 * <https://medium.com/swlh/customise-your-kind-clusters-networking-layer-1249e7916100>
 * <https://github.com/kubernetes-sigs/kind/issues/1340>